ZiosTheCloudburster/CippSharpCoreContainers/README.md

 ### CippSharpCoreContainers
-Containers are intended to be a serializable classes that holds a reference to 'data' / 'something'.
+Containers are intended to be serializable classes that holds a reference to 'data' / 'something'.
 As abstract concept.

 ### Purpose: